mattlianje/pipeviz/README.md

 ## Using & Hosting
 Pipeviz is just a single static HTML file (`pipeviz.html`) plus your `.json`.

-There’s no backend, no build step, no install, open the file in your browser or serve it from anywhere you can host static content.
+There's no backend, no build step, no install, open the file in your browser or serve it from anywhere you can host static content.

 ### Option 1 - Open locally
 - Download [pipeviz.html](https://github.com/mattlianje/pipeviz/blob/master/pipeviz.html)
 - Save your .json in the same folder.
 - Open `pipeviz.html` in your browser.
-- Paste your JSON into the “Configuration” tab, or drag-and-drop the file.
+- Paste your JSON into the "Configuration" tab, or drag-and-drop the file.

 ### Option 2 - Serve over HTTP
 Any static hosting works: